JoshOrndorff/recipes/text/3-entrees/off-chain-workers.md

 ### Sending Unsigned Transactions

-We can now make an unsigned transaction from offchain worker with `T::SubmitUnsignedTransaction::submit_unsigned()`, as shown in the code.
+We can now make an unsigned transaction from offchain worker with the `T::SubmitUnsignedTransaction::submit_unsigned` function, as shown in the code.

 src: [`pallets/offchain-demo/src/lib.rs`](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/offchain-demo/src/lib.rs)